Key Takeways 🔑

 Examples of relevant soft skills are:

-Before you hit the send button on that email (or electronic application), there’s a few things you must double check.
+Before you hit the send button on that email (or electronic application), there are a few things you'll want to double-check.
 Here’s a final checklist:

 - Is your name and contact information clearly displayed at the top of the resume?